Relevant to beekeeping pages only

 I agreed with Dave that the non-beekeeping pages of the website are not updated, but they will still be available for viewing.

-Please note that some of the material on the non-beekeeping pages is subject to copyright.
+Please note that some of the material on the non-beekeeping pages and Dave Cushman's family is subject to copyright.

 Dave Cushman received a lot of emails, many of which were of a very basic nature.
 Despite his disability he tried to respond to all of them, although some could have been easily answered by the sender simply searching the website.